The following is a Guest Contribution by: Cynthia S. Kinnas, Special Projects Consultant, Randstad Healthcare

 Always maintain a good professional relationship with your agency.
 This is important as it will build your credibility in case there is ever a trouble and you have a legitimate problem with following through on a confirmed contract.

 What if you Really Have to Break a Contract?

 Of course, aside from contract discrepancies/disputes, there are legitimate, unforeseen, and unavoidable personal reasons you may need to break a contract.
 This would include major health issues or family emergencies.
 If something like this happens, take the following steps to ensure the best possible outcome for yourself, your agency, as well as the hospital, and its patients.

 - Communicate early and openly with your agency.
 The more notice the agency has on a pending problem before the assignment starts, the better.
 The most drastic consequences listed above occur when very little notice is given.

-- Ask your agency if there are any alternatives to cancelling the contract.
-For example, could you delay the start date, or work a different shift, etc.?)
+- Ask your agency if there are any alternatives to canceling the contract.
+For example, could you delay the start date or work a different shift, etc.?)

-- If cancelling is the only option, follow the protocol your agency outlines. (i.e.: who is to notify the hospital – you or your agency, etc.)
+- If canceling is the only option, follow the protocol your agency outlines. (i.e., who is to notify the hospital – you or your agency, etc.)